 Rather than choosing parameters that minimize the sum of squared errors (like in ordinary regression), estimation in logistic regression chooses parameters that maximize the likelihood of observing the sample values.

-For the independent variables you enter the names of variables that you expect to influence the dependent variable.
+Select the different variables that you expect to influence the dependent variable.

 After you click the OK button, the following results are displayed: